-Several medication-free measures can help reduce the discomfort of rheumatoid arthritis (RA).
+There are several medication-free measures that may help a person reduce the discomfort of rheumatoid arthritis (RA) for some people.

 This article covers a range of natural remedies for RA symptoms, as well as dietary and lifestyle changes that can help.